 My first name is pronounced "Young Hoon", without the g.
 My colleagues simply call me "Youn".

-I've been a research mentor for high school students in MIT PRIMES and RSI.
+I've been a research mentor for high school students in PRIMES and RSI.
 My mentees have been Dylan Pentland (Finalist Regeneron STS 2018, Semifinalist Siemens 2017) for his project in enumerative combinatorics and Michelle Shen (Scholar Regeneron STS 2018, Semifinalist Siemens 2017) for her project in dynamical systems and modeling.

 As an undergraduate at Brown, I was Head TA for CSCI 1810 (Computational Molecular Biology) for two years.